michaelzzz96/Learn-Windows-PowerShell-in-a-Month-of-Lunches/README.md

-Exercise from PowerShell3 Month of Lunches
+Exercise from Book: Learn PowerShell3 Month of Lunches.
+Jones Hicks